-The painter Charles Nègre, encouraged to take up photography as a study-tool by his teacher Paul Delaroche, became one of the early masters of the medium in France.
-After a short period of experimenting with making daguerreotypes, he started using the calotype (paper negative) process in 1847.
-In 1852 he documented the Midi region of France which established his reputation as a photographer of architecture.
-Like other photographers dissatisfied with the changing appearance of salt or albumen prints as they faded, Nègre actively pursued an alternative printing method that could combine subtlety of tone with permanence.
+Charles Nègre (1820–1880) became one of the early masters of photography after being encouraged to take up the medium as a study tool by his painting teacher, Paul Delaroche.
+After a short period of experimenting with daguerreotypes, Nègre started using the calotype (paper negative) process in 1847.
+In 1852 he documented the Midi region of France, ultimately establishing his reputation as a photographer of architecture.
+Like the many others dissatisfied with the fading qualities of salt or albumen prints, Nègre actively pursued alternative printing methods that could combine subtlety of tone with image permanence.

 Borcoman, James, and Charles Nègre.
 Charles Nègre.
 Ottawa: National Gallery of Canada for the National Museums of Canada, 1976.

 La Lumière: Revue De La Photographie: Beaux-Arts, Heliographie, Sciences.
 Paris, 1851.